metakgp/twerp/README.md

 # twerp
 Tethering Wiki to ERP

-This is supposed to use the hercules API to update the 'Metakgp' wiki pages every semester for all the relevant pages with all the possible details.
+It uses the hercules API to update the 'Metakgp' wiki pages every semester for all the relevant pages with all the possible details.

 ##### Inspiration :
 Rajat is a twerp.
 He complains about the wiki not being updated frequently and is not willing to edit the pages by himself.....
 Presenting to you twerp - The complete remedy for twerp.
 Let the bot handle it.